Testing and auditing requirements for the Crossed Grain TM scheme

 - Testing products for gluten content - at least once annually by an external laboratory

 - An annual audit to meet the requirements of the AOECS Standard for Gluten-free Foods

 - Providing Coeliac UK with information about your products

 Testing your products for gluten

 There are several methods for testing the gluten content of food.
 These include laboratory based tests or rapid tests that can be conducted in the factory.

 The technology of gluten testing continues to develop and recent advances mean that tests are becoming much more sensitive.

-The recommended method of analysis, approved by the Codex Committee on Methods of Analysis and Sampling (CCMAS), is the R5-sandwich ELISA (Mendez method).
+The recommended method of analysis for gluten, approved by the Codex Committee on Methods of Analysis and Sampling (CCMAS), is the R5-sandwich ELISA (Mendez method).
 This method detects the prolamins from wheat, rye and barley.